DeLarverie was born 'way down yonder' in New Orleans, Louisiana.

 Lisa Cannistraci and Michelle

-the former attention-soaking phony who ignored Storme 10 years,
+is the former attention-soaking phony who ignored Storme 10

-with significant positive assistance from 'Rainbow Dee' Johnson
+pleasantly provided with positive assistance from 'Rainbow Dee' Johnson

 Speakers at the